 Sobbing from pure exhaustion… locked it the bathroom… with wine and chocolate for companions.
 Yep, that was me.
 Last night I had an emotional meltdown.
 Pregnancy hormones don’t help, but realistically I have an occasional meltdown even when I’m not pregnant.
-The everyday stresses, the loneliness, the hunger for adult connection, the emotional emptiness of having given and given and given until being completely depleted, it’ll all catch up with me from time. up with me.
+The everyday stresses, the loneliness, the hunger for adult connection, the emotional emptiness of having given and given and given until being completely depleted, it’ll all catch up with me from time to time.
 Come on now mamas, you KNOW what I’m talking about!
 Those nights where after the kids are finally in bed, you just collapse into a wine and chocolate guzzling, tissue soaking heap.
 When you have nothing left, what else are you supposed to do?

 It usually seems like a better option than setting the house on fire.